 - Tomalco releases code 100 standard-gauge flex track.

 - Inspired by Sam Powell's article about his layout in the November 1975 issue of Railroad Model Craftsman, Ron Bashista starts American Models to

 eventually produce quality scale and hi-rail engines, cars, and much more.

 - The NMRA approves and makes available the Sn3 standards gauge.

 - Richard Kughn buys Lionel (and thus American Flyer) from General Mills.

-- Although the exact year is unknown, the ESSENCE (S Scale Special Interest Group of the NMRA) newsletter was formed to attract S/Sn3 scale modeling from within the NMRA's membership.
+The ESSENCE (S Scale Special Interest Group of the NMRA) newsletter was formed to attract S/Sn3 scale modeling from within the NMRA's membership.